WiderstandD/Kiel_50/README.md

 | Closed-loop current | The configuration is done via SPI only.
 The speed can be adjusted using SPI or PWM |
 | Open-loop speed | The motor starts in open-loop speed aka start ramp. |

+#### Hardware design features:
+1. Min component size 0802 SMD for easy hand soldering.
+2. Radiator for the heat dissipation from the IC.
 ---

 # How to start